 Children's Program Eva aluation

 Program Goals Outcomes CADA

 START

 Provide mental health and substance abuse services for children and their families in order to prevent out-of-home and out-of-county placements Maintain 100% children in their homes or community and the number of new out-of-primary home placements (county and out-of-county) per year at X. 0

-Improved quality of life for children and engagement in and/or maintenance of mental health treatment activities: ✓ Maintain the percent of clients employed, enrolled in school or training, or volunteering per quarter at 100% (if applicable). ✓ 100% of new clients will have a completed CANS within 30 days of admission ✓ 100% of existing clients have a completed CANS every 6 months until discharge ✓ Maintain the percent of clients that become incarcerated in juvenile hall/jail per quarter at X% or less. ✓ Decrease the average number of psychiatric inpatient admissions per quarter by 20%, from X to X. ✓ Reduce homelessness by maintaining the percent of clients with stable/permanent housing at X% or more.
+Assist children in their mental health recovery process and with developing the skills necessary to lead healthy and productive lives Improved quality of life for children and engagement in and/or maintenance of mental health treatment activities: ✓ Maintain the percent of clients employed, enrolled in school or training, or volunteering per quarter at 100% (if applicable). ✓ 100% of new clients will have a completed CANS within 30 days of admission ✓ 100% of existing clients have a completed CANS every 6 months until discharge ✓ Maintain the percent of clients that become incarcerated in juvenile hall/jail per quarter at X% or less. ✓ Decrease the average number of psychiatric inpatient admissions per quarter by 20%, from X to X. ✓ Reduce homelessness by maintaining the percent of clients with stable/permanent housing at X% or more.
 100% 100% 100% 0% 0 92%

-^{}Should reported data indicate a significant variance between target measures and performance, ADMHS and Contractor shall meet to discuss the reasons for the variance, and adopt a plan of correction, if indicated.
+^{}Should reported data indicate a significant variance between target measures and performance, Behavioral Wellness and Contractor shall meet to discuss the reasons for the variance, and adopt a plan of correction, if indicated.

-CADA FY 15-16 BC Attachment E MH
+CADA FY 16-17 BC Final Attachment E MH